-Given a point dataset T_O representing species occurrences with two attributes (sp_id, the_geom) and a polygon dataset T_Z representing zones also with two attributes (z_id, the_geom), the basic zonal statistics operation to count the number of occurrences of species in each polygon can be expressed as the following Structured Query Language (SQL) statement:
+Given a point dataset $T_O$ representing species occurrences with two attributes (sp\id, the\geom) and a polygon dataset $T_Z$ representing zones also with two attributes (z\id, the\geom), the basic zonal statistics operation to count the number of occurrences of species in each polygon can be expressed as the following SQL statement:

-'''

-SELECT COUNT() from T_O, T_Z

-WHERE ST_WITHIN (T_O.the_geom,T_Z.the_geom)

-GROUP BY T Z.z id;

-'''
+SELECT COUNT(\) from T\O, T\Z WHERE ST\WITHIN (T\O.the\geom,T\Z.the\geom) GROUP BY T\Z.z\id;

-Here the_geom attributes in the two datasets represent geometry, i.e., points and polygons, respectively.
+Here the\geom attributes in the two datasets represent geometry, i.e., points and polygons, respectively.
 Advanced zonal statistics operations likely involve species identifiers in additional clauses (such as WHERE and GROUP) to derive the occurrence counts for a single or a group of species.
-This is useful for biodiversity researchers that are interested in a particular group of species.
-The species occurrence counts can be used to compute abundance and richness measurements for a variety of types of biodiversity studies (Ricotta 2005).
-The GBIF data portal (GBIF 2014) has provided overview maps of species occurrences for different species groups as well as countries which is very useful in understanding the overall species distribution patterns.
+The species occurrence counts can be used to compute abundance and richness measurements for a variety of types of biodiversity studies [10].
+The GBIF data portal has provided overview maps of species occurrences for different species groups as well as countries which is very useful in understanding the overall species distribution patterns.
 However, the maps are mostly for visualization purposes and are limited to a few fixed resolutions up to 0.1 by 0.1 degree which might be too coarse for many scientific inquiries.
-We note that, in addition to COUNT, additional statistics such as MIN, MAX, SUM, STD_DEV and MEDIAN are also possible, although not all of them are natively supported by SQL.

-It is clear that the zonal statistics based data summation operations are closely related to point-in-polygon test used in the ST_WITHIN function.
-The function is defined by Open Geospatial Consortium (OGC) Simple Feature Specification (SFS) (OGC 2006) and has been implemented in several spatial databases and GIS, e.g., Java Topology Suit (JTS1), Geometry Engine - Open Source (GEOS)2 and PostGIS/PostgreSQL (Obe and Hsu 2011).
-The Oracle Spatial development team recently proposed to build an inmemory R-Tree to speed up topological relationship query processing for complex regions (Hu et al 2012), including point-in-polygon test.
-Point-in-polygon test has been extensively investigated by the computational geometry and spatial databases research communities.
-While computational geometry research usually focuses on a single point and polygon pair, spatial databases research addresses the overall efficiency on testing a large set of points and polygons that can be abstracted as a special type of spatial joins.
+It is clear that the zonal statistics based data summation operations are closely related to the point-in-polygon test used in the ST\WITHIN function.
+The function is defined by the Open Geospatial Consortium (OGC) Simple Feature Specification (SFS) and has been implemented in several spatial database systems and GIS, e.g., Java Topology Suit (JTS), Geometry (GEOS) Engine -Open Source and PostGIS/PostgreSQL [11].
+The Oracle Spatial development team has recently proposed to build an in-memory R-Tree to speed up topological relationship query processing for complex regions [12], including point-in-polygon test.